Pre-Physician Assistant Pathway

 Physician assistants (PAs) practice medicine under the supervision of physicians and surgeons.
 They should not be confused with medical assistants, who perform routine clinical and clerical tasks.
 PAs are formally trained to provide diagnostic, therapeutic and preventive healthcare services, as delegated by a physician.
 Working as members of a healthcare team, they take medical histories, examine and treat patients order and interpret laboratory tests and x rays and make diagnoses.

 They also treat minor injuries by suturing, splinting and casting.
 PAs record progress notes, instruct and counsel patients and order or carry out therapy.
 Physician assistants also may prescribe certain medications.
 In some establishments, a PA is responsible for managerial duties, such as ordering medical supplies or equipment and supervising medical technicians and assistants.

 Physician assistants work under the supervision of a physician.
 However, PAs may be the principal care providers in rural or inner-city clinics where a physician is present for only 1 or 2 days each week.
 In such cases, the PA confers with the supervising physician and other medical professionals as needed and as required by law.
 PAs also may make house calls or go to hospitals and nursing care facilities to check on patients, after which they report back to the physician.

 The duties of physician assistants are determined by the supervising physician and by State law.
 Aspiring PAs should investigate the laws and regulations in the States in which they wish to practice.

-For more information on the physician assistantl work environment, training, and employment, please use the following link: Bureau of Labor Statistics-Physician Assistant
+For more information on the physician assistantl work environment, training and employment, please view Bureau of Labor Statistics-Physician Assistant.